massimopizzol/moutreach/_posts/2017-11-08-Active-reviewer.markdown

 ![ARSresult1]({{ site.url }}/assets/ARSresult1.png)
 <center><i><font size="2">Absolute number of reviews in a year</font></i></center>

-As expected, the respondents received invitations that they were are **not** qualified to review (approx. 6 qualified invitation out of 10 received).
+As expected, the respondents received invitations that they were **not** qualified to review (approx. 6 qualified invitations out of 10 received).
 Even if qualified for the job, respondents **didn't always accept invitations** (approx. 6-7 done out of 10 qualifying).
 Finally, the number of reviews done by the respondents was generally **similar** to the number of reviews they think is appropriate to do (approx. 1 to 1 relationship).

 There are of course differences by scientific field.
 I knew I had some cryptographers in my network and they are **super-active** reviewers in general, things work a bit differently in their field, so I am not surprised by the high scores for Formal Sciences.
 Social scientists seem the less active, but I have a lower number of respondents so it might be just an impression (I haven't tested statistically because...I am lazy).